-Commercial Vehicle Size and Weights
+Commercial Vehicle Sizes and Weights

-The Federal Highway Administration (FHWA) is a part of the US Department of Transportation (DoT) and was created in 1966.
-It is responsible for the federal size and weight regulations for commercial motor vehicles (Code of Federal Regulations (CFR), 23 CFR Part 658.
+The Federal Highway Administration (FHWA) is a part of the U.S. Department of Transportation (DoT) and was created in 1966.
+It is responsible for the federal size and weight regulations for commercial motor vehicles Code of Federal Regulations (CFR), 23 CFR Part 658.

 The first time regulations were enacted for the size of commercial motor vehicles was in 1956.
-At that time, the maximum width of a commercial vehicle allowed on the Interstate highway system was 96 inches.
+At that time, the maximum width of a commercial vehicle allowed on the interstate highway system was 96 inches.
 The Surface Transportation Assistance Act (STAA) of 1982 increased the maximum width of commercial motor vehicles to 102 inches, excluding mirrors and certain safety devices.
 The only exception to this regulation is in the state of Hawaii where the maximum width is 108 inches.
-If an individual state wants to allow vehicles on their highway network that is greater than the maximum width, then the state must issue a special over-width permit.
+If an individual state wants to allow vehicles on their highway network that are greater than the maximum width, then the state must issue a special over-width permit.

 The federal requirements for vehicle lengths are described as minimums that states can follow.
 The minimum for a semitrailer is 48 feet or the grandfathered limit for a specific state.
 For example, the grandfathered minimum length in Colorado is 57 feet and four inches, while in New Mexico the grandfathered minimum is 57 feet and 6 inches.

 There is no federal vehicle height requirement for commercial motor vehicles, which allows states to set their own height restrictions.
-Most height limits range from 13 feet, 6 inches, found in Iowa and Massachusetts, to 14 feet, in Missouri and California, with exceptions granted for lower clearance on particular roads.
+Most height limits range from 13 feet, 6 inches, found in Iowa and Massachusetts, to 14 feet in Missouri and California, with exceptions granted for lower clearance on particular roads.

 The regulation that describes weight restrictions for commercial motor vehicles is found in 23 CFR Part 658.17.
 The maximum weight that states must enforce for vehicles on the interstate system is 80,000 pounds for the overall gross weight limit.
-The regulations also require that the maximum weight for a single axle is 20,000 pounds and 34,000 pounds for a tandem axle vehicle.
+The regulations also require that the maximum weight for a single axle is 20,000 pounds, and 34,000 pounds for a tandem axle vehicle.

 A single axle vehicle can include a vehicle that has two axles but those axles cannot be more than 40 inches apart.
 If the axles on the vehicle are more than 40 inches apart and less than 96 inches apart, then the vehicle would be considered a tandem axle vehicle.